-Keep in mind that clients usually don’t require things to be done right away; however, they just want to feel they are important and that their project wouldn’t be dragged on for a long time.
+Keep in mind that clients usually don’t require things to be done right away.
+However, they just want to feel they are important and that their project won’t be dragged on for a long time.

 With Your In-house Team: Keep open communication among your team members at all times.
 Set the expectations right, so everyone is on the same page.
 In case you observe some of your teammates working extra hours and show specific signs of stress, take appropriate steps to reduce their stress and help them manage their workload.